-- Do not store incompatible reagents together (e.g., acids with organic solvents).
+- Do not store incompatible reagents (e.g., acids with organic solvents).

-- Do not store ether or similar chemicals for extended periods of time as explosive peroxides could form.
+- As explosive peroxides could form, do not store ether or similar chemicals for extended periods.

 - Date chemicals when received and opened.

-- Make sure that all electrical cords are in good condition and all electrical outlets are earthed.
+- Ensure all electrical cords are in good condition and all electrical outlets are earthed.

-- Remain out of the area of a fire or incident if you are not in position to help.
+- Remain out of a fire or incident area if you are not in a position to help.

 - Familiarize yourself with siting and condition of fire extinguishers.
-Broken seals mean fire extinguisher has been used and need be recharged.
+Broken seals mean a fire extinguisher has been used and needs to be recharged.

-- Do not use fire extinguishers unless you are trained and feel confident to do so.
+- Do not use fire extinguishers unless you are trained and feel confident.

 - Eliminate safety hazards by maintaining the laboratory work areas in a good state of order.